ahreenah/cuda_lint_puppet/readme/readme.md

 Linter for CudaLint plugin.
-It adds support for Ruby lexer.
+It adds support for Puppet lexer.
 It uses "puppet".

 'puppet' must be in your system PATH.